-The webinar will be offered twice to accommodate multiple time zones.
+SDI webinars are offered twice to accommodate multiple time zones.
 SDI aims to make programing available for as many people as possible.
-Learn more and register today!

-Registration will open 10 September.
-We expect participants from six continents—make sure to register early for your first choice of workshops!
-Check back often for new details and information.
+We expect participants from six continents—make sure to register now for your first choice of workshops!
+Space is limited in the pilgrimage, contemplative retreat, and field trips.

 Are you an emerging contemplative under the age of forty?
 Do you know someone else who is?
 The New Contemplative Initiative Scholarship and Bursary Award is your opportunity to engage with the global learning community of Spiritual Directors International during the 2015 Emerging Wisdom conference.

 Please forward this information to your friends and colleagues under the age of forty to apply.
 If you know someone you would like to nominate, simply fill out a short form to nominate him or her!
 SDI will follow-up with an e-mail and invitation to apply.

 Have you checked out the refreshed SDI secure online store?
 SDI moved the store to provide you with an improved experience.
 Bigger type and bolder images make it easier than ever to renew your membership, donate, register for educational events, order resources, and more in the SDI secure store.

 To protect your financial information, the secure store is separate from the SDI member database.
 Even if you had an account with the previous online store, you will need to create a new store account first before placing an order or renewal.
 This is an added step in ensuring your information is secure.

 Spiritual Directors International is an inclusive, global learning community that offers educational programming and materials around the world and across traditions.
 In order to serve our international community, we now have the Guidelines for Ethical Conduct available in Korean as a free download from the SDI website.